You are currently viewing Horse and Trap on the Kennet and Avon Canal: A Chance Encounter on Film

 Capturing the Scene with Classic Film Photography

-The detail in the leather harness, the glint in the horse’s eye, the quiet tension in the lines—all of it rendered with a quiet dignity that suits the subject perfectly.
-Shooting at a slower pace also gave me time to connect with the moment rather than just document it.
-There’s a slowness to film photography that mirrors the pace of the canal itself.
+The detail in the leather harness, the glint in the horse’s eye, the quiet tension in the lines — all of it rendered with a quiet dignity that suits the subject perfectly.
+Shooting at a slower pace also gave me time to connect with the moment rather than just document it, an approach I write about more generally on my Film Photography hub.
+There’s a slowness to film photography that mirrors the pace of the canal itself, something I explore further in choosing the right film.

 Scenes like this one are becoming increasingly rare.
 To see it in action, and to be able to photograph it authentically on black and white film, was something truly special.